open-policy-agent/opa/docs/docs/filtering/partial-evaluation.md

 include if input.products.price == "free"
 ```

+The `compile` annotation declares which references are treated as _unknowns_ for
+this policy.
+See the [`compile` metadata annotation](../policy-language#metadata-compile)
+reference for the full set of supported fields.

 This walkthrough follows the policy in the same way the evaluator does, using the following input:

 ```json